Taipei Taoyuan Airport

 - Currency Exchange - There are banks offering foreign exchange services (landside and airside).

-- Food / Dining - At the time of this guide update, the only 24-hour food or beverage outlet is the 7-Eleven located in Terminal 2, Food Court on B2.
+- Food & Drinks - At the time of this guide update, the only 24-hour food or beverage outlet is the 7-Eleven located in Terminal 2, Food Court on B2.

 - Information Desk - Information not available